 In the context of Brexit, the Irish universities wish to reaffirm their desire to encourage student mobility between the UK and the Republic of Ireland, and particularly with Northern Ireland.

-Financial Plans are available to facilitate Undergraduate and Postgraduate Students with Tuition Fee payments.
+Financial Plans are available to facilitate Undergraduate and Postgraduate Students.

 Students Repeating a Year (Fees include Tuition)